steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 Glorious!

-So now our working directory has all of our changes in it.
+So now our working copy has all of our changes in it.
 We can make changes, and then `jj squash` them into the appropriate branch.
 If we decide we want a new change at the head of any of these branches, we'll need to use a rebase, but it's not too bad:

 ```console
 > jj new z -m "second 80% done"